-In this section I will briefly address the EPP effect in light of the above discussion, i.e. from the perspective of MAR.
-(I will not be able to provide a comprehensive discussion of the effect, I will merely point out the relevance of the above discussion for it.
+In this section I will address the EPP effect from the perspective of MAR, also generalizing the discussion to the broader issue of what drives movement.
+(I will not be able to provide a comprehensive discussion of the EPP effect, I will merely point out the relevance of the above discussion for it.
 Furthermore, since I will not be concerned here with the question of whether the traditional IP should be split (and how it should be treated), I will interchangeably use the terms I(nfl) and T(ense) for the head associated with the EPP effect, depending on what the accounts discussed below assume in this respect.
 No deeper significance should be attached to this.)

-There are two broad approaches to the traditional EPP effect that I will be concerned with here: (a) movement to SpecIP is driven by an inadequacy of the target (I), which requires a Spec; (b) the movement is triggered by a problem in the structure prior to the movement to SpecIP, i.e. a problem which arises when who is located in its base-generated position (SpecvP in (25) (see e.g. Bošković 2007, Epstein and Seely 2006, Chomsky 2013).
-We have seen that SpecIP is never filled in (25); this provides evidence against (a), i.e. against an approach to the traditional EPP effect that would simply require creation of SpecIP for formal reasons-that position is simply not created in (25).
-On the other hand, such constructions can be captured under approaches along the lines of (b), where the traditional EPP effect is tied to the moving element itself, since such approaches do not per se require SpecIP to be filled.
-Thus, there are Case-driven approaches to the traditional EPP effect; for example, in Bošković (2007) the Case requirement is formulated in such a way that a nominative DP simply needs to c-command Infl for its Case to be licensed (i.e. the DP must be a probe here32): it undergoes the shortest movement possible to achieve this.
-In (25),
+There are two broad approaches to the traditional EPP effect (which is the requirement to fill the SpecIP position) that I will be concerned with here: (a) movement to SpecIP is driven by an inadequacy of the target (I), which requires a Spec; (b) the movement is triggered by a problem in the structure prior to the movement to SpecIP, i.e. a problem which arises when who is located in its base-generated position (SpecvP in (26) (see e.g. Bošković 2007, Epstein and Seely 2006, Chomsky 2013).
+We have seen that SpecIP is never filled in (26); this provides evidence against (a), i.e. against an approach to the traditional EPP effect that would simply require creation of SpecIP for formal reasons-that position is simply not created in (26).40 On the other hand, such constructions can be captured under approaches along the lines of (b), where the traditional EPP effect is tied to the moving element itself, since such approaches do not per se require SpecIP to be filled.
+Thus, there are Case-driven approaches to the traditional EPP effect; e.g., in Bošković (2007) the Case requirement is formulated in such a way that a nominative DP simply needs to ccommand Infl for its Case to be licensed (i.e. the DP must be a probe here41): it undergoes the shortest movement possible to achieve this (due to the more general economy of derivation requirement that every requirement be satisfied through the shortest movement possible).
+In (26), who independently needs to move to SpecCP: since in this position who also c-commands Infl, there is then no need to move to SpecIP at all (under this approach to the EPP effect), hence such movement is then not allowed, given the above discussion.42 As pointed out by Messick (2020), the same actually holds under Chomsky's (2013) labeling approach to the EPP effect, which is abstractly similar to Bošković's: it is something about the base-generated position of the subject that forces its movement-as in Bošković (2007), in Chomsky (2013) there is no requirement to